Alex-wcl/yet-another-storm-ui/README.md

 * yet-another-storm-ui/app/scripts/app.js: "return $http.get("/yasu/" + restPath);" should be changed to "return $http.get("/THE_WAR_FILE_NAME/" + restPath);" .
 For example: return $http.get("/myyasu/" + restPath);

-The rest steps are the same
+The rest steps are the same ( and surely open the link with the new subdomain name)

 Following are details about the UI.